-The following irARs were reported in less than 1% of patients treated with nivolumab monotherapy in clinical trials across doses and tumour types:1
+The following irARs were reported in less than 1% of patients treated with nivolumab monotherapy or nivolumab in combination with ipilimumab in clinical trials across doses and tumour types1:

 - Pancreatitis

 - Uveitis

 - Demyelination

 - Autoimmune neuropathy (including facial and abducens nerve paresis)

 - Guillain-Barré syndrome

-- Hypopituitarism

 - Myasthenic syndrome

+- Encephalitis

+- Gastritis

+- Sarcoidosis

+- Duodenitis

-Rare cases of myotoxicity (myositis, myocarditis, and rhabdomyolysis), some with fatal outcome, have been reported with nivolumab or nivolumab in combination with ipilimumab.
+- Rare cases of myotoxicity (myositis, myocarditis, and rhabdomyolysis), some with fatal outcome, have been reported with nivolumab or nivolumab in combination with ipilimumab.
 If a patient develops signs and symptoms of myotoxicity, close monitoring should be implemented, and the patient referred to a specialist for assessment and treatment without delay.
 Based on the severity of myotoxicity, nivolumab or nivolumab in combination with ipilimumab should be withheld or discontinued and appropriate treatment instituted.

+- Cases of Vogt-Koyanagi-Harada syndrome have been reported during post-marketing.

+- Solid organ transplant rejection has been reported in the post-marketing setting in patients treated with PD-1 inhibitors.
+Treatment with nivolumab may increase the risk of rejection in solid organ transplant recipients.
+The benefit of treatment with nivolumab versus the risk of possible organ rejection should be considered in these patients.